ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab00.md

 ## Step 1: Verify your College of Engineering Account(s)

-The Gauchospace message that welcomed you to the course invited you to create a College of Engineering account at this link:
+The Gauchospace message that welcomed you to the course invited you to create a College of Engineering account (also known as a ECI account, or a CSIL account) at this link:

 <https://accounts.engr.ucsb.edu/create/>

 We hope you did that&mdash;if so, you should be able to use that account to login on the computers in Phelps 3525, as well as the computers in the CSIL lab.

+If you ever forget the password to your ECI/CSIL account, you can reset it here:

 If your account doesn't work, ask a TA for assistance.